cbr1N/Hacktegic/Vagrant.md

 ![image](https://github.com/user-attachments/assets/1a2eed36-f3db-43eb-b39f-8cf524ce8338)

 The contents of the file are these, if we ignore all the comments that contain instructions.
+Also I added the port forwarding, as it is important for the upcoming steps.
 ```
 Vagrant.configure("2") do |config|
   config.vm.box = "generic/fedora33"
+  config.vm.network "forwarded_port", guest: 8080, host: 8080
 end
 ```